maciek252/DroneELT/README.md

 * 0 or 1 valid fixes
 * 2-6 fixes, less than 3 meters between averages from every of these valid samples

-When the alarm is started, after transmitting a single sequence twice, the position is updated (average from 1 second), then transmitted twice, and so on.
+When the alarm is started, the position is no longer updated.

 ##Format of messages is as follows: